 since as members of one body you were called to peace.
 And be thankful.
 Col. 3:15

-But right now, in submission to the Apostle Paul’s advice, we choose your peace as the ruler of our hearts.
-No one is better at giving peace than you, Jesus, for you are the Prince of Peace.
-Because of your finished work, God is at peace with us and we have peace with Him.
+But by faith, right now in obedience to this one verse, we choose your peace as the ruler of our hearts—our “heart-boss.”
+No one knows peace better than you, Jesus, for you are the Prince of Peace.
+You don’t just give us peace; you are our peace.